-New York Giants felt Odell Beckham Jr. was 'problem' his entire tenure with team, Landon Collins says
+New York Giants felt Odell Beckham Jr. was 'problem' during his entire tenure with team, Landon Collins says

 Giants co-owners John Mara and Steve Tisch both said previously they liked Beckham as a person despite the appearances of a tiff between the front office and the star receiver.
 Mara admitted that Beckham brought "extra issues" to the team but thought they were "manageable ones," according to NJ.com.

-The 25-year-old has eight career interceptions to go along with four sacks and 428 tackles.
+Collins, 25, has eight career interceptions to go along with four sacks and 428 tackles.
 And even though he will be donning new colors this season, he told NJ.com he was “heartbroken” after leaving.

 “I'm starting a new chapter and I'm on a good team,” he said.
 “I was kind of heartbroken.
 I loved the Giants.
 When I started there, I wanted to finish there.”